Getting Ready For Our First Goats: What We're Buying

 Iodine Solution: Iodine is critical for disinfecting the newborns' umbilical stumps.
 Applying iodine right after birth helps prevent infection, promoting healthy recovery for the kids.

-Chlorhexidine Solution: An alternative to iodine, this antiseptic is effective against a variety of pathogens and is less irritating to skin and wounds.
+Chlorhexidine Solution: This antiseptic is an alternative to iodine.
+It is effective against a variety of pathogens and is less irritating to skin and wounds.
+It also works great as a sanitizer for milking equipment.

 Colostrum Replacer: Have this on hand in case the mother does not produce enough colostrum.

-Feeding Bottle and Nipples: Bottles and nipples designed for newborn livestock are needed in case you have to feed the kids, especially if they are weak or the mother rejects them.
+Feeding Bottles and Nipples: Bottles and nipples designed for newborn livestock are needed in case you have to feed the kids, especially if they are weak or the mother rejects them.

 Scale: A small scale for weighing the kids can help monitor their growth and health.
 Weights can be critical for determining the correct dosage of medications or milk if supplement feeding is required.